pingcap/docs-cn/sql-statements/sql-statement-create-index.md

 Expression indexes have the same syntax and limitations as in MySQL.
 They are implemented by creating indexes on generated virtual columns that are invisible, so the supported expressions inherit all [limitations of virtual generated columns](/generated-columns.md#limitations).

-## Multi-valued index
+## Multi-valued indexes

-Multi-valued index is a kind of secondary index defined on an array column.
+Multi-valued indexes are a kind of secondary index defined on an array column.
 In a normal index, one index record corresponds to one data record (1:1).
 In a multi-valued index, multiple index records correspond to one data record (N:1).
 Multi-valued indexes are used to index JSON arrays.
 For example, a multi-valued index defined on the `zipcode` field will generate one index record for each element in the `zipcode` array.

 ```json
 {